 • In a divorce settlement, pensions are considered along with other financial assets of the marriage.
 Workplace and private pensions are included in divorce settlements whether built up before or during the marriage.

 If you or your partner have applied for a divorce, we recommend that you consult with an experienced family solicitor before proceeding.
-To further understand what is involved during divorce proceedings, take a look at our Divorce FAQs.
+To further understand what is involved during divorce proceedings, take a look at our divorce FAQs.

 Answers are just a click away